tmsbrg/makepty/README.md

 This tool creates a pseudo-TTY which takes input from standard input and prints to standard output.
 I made it as another potential option for building a PTY on a raw (netcat) shell during a penetration test or CTF.
-It is similar to `python3 -c 'import pty;pty.spawn("/bin/bash")'` but also works on platforms that lack Python3.
+It is similar to `python3 -c 'import pty;pty.spawn("/bin/bash")'` but also works on platforms that lack Python.

 I was inspired to create it after I took over a FreeBSD box and found that it didn't have python and my pyinstaller version only worked on Linux.